JAlcocerT/JAlcocerT/content/docs/Entrepreneur/bip.md

 Consider adding a Terms of Service / **terms and conditions and privacy policy** to the website, which will be governed by two separated markdown files.

+Add also a faq section, that instead of been controlled via a json, lets have it controlled as per the frontmatter and content of separated markdown files inside the folder `faq`.
+The logic should read them in order as per their file name and show them in the right component of the UI.

 > When these change, consider sending an email to your existing clients!

 Consider adding **Umami web analytics capabilities** to the WebApp when using the container, by adding the possibility to feed the PUBLIC_UMAMI_SCRIPT_URL and PUBLIC_UMAMI_WEBSITE_ID to be used via <script defer src="" data-website-id=""></script>